How to claim higher rate tax relief on pension contributions

 Your annual allowance (or the highest amount you can put into your pension each year) is currently £60,000 or 100% of your qualifying earnings.
 This means you can only receive tax relief on this amount.

-In addition, there was a lifetime allowance, which meant you could draw a maximum of £1,073,100 from your pension without incurring additional charges, although this charge was stopped on 6 April 2023 and will be abolished this year.
+In addition, there was a lifetime allowance, which meant you could draw a maximum of £1,073,100 from your pension without incurring additional charges.
+However, this charge was stopped on 6 April 2023 and abolished on 6 April 2024.

-You can use our pension calculator to help you stay on top of things.
+You can use our pension calculator to help you stay on top of your pension savings.

 Can other people pay into my pension, and what tax relief do I get?